Courses

 III.
 The Solar System

-A. Name and describe the various types of celestial bodies in our solar system.
+A. Name the various types of celestial bodies in our solar system and describe their general physical and orbital features.

 C. Identify the major spacecraft involved in the exploration of each planet.

-D. Explain the causes of tides on Earth.
+D. Explain the causes and effects of tidal forces.

-H. List the distinguishing features of each of the planets and major moons.
+F. Describe the distinguishing features of each of the planets and their major moons, minor bodies, and the current theories regarding their origins.

-M. Describe methods for finding exoplanets and techniques for measuring their properties.
+I. Describe methods for finding exoplanets and techniques for measuring their physical and orbital properties.

 IV.
 Light and Telescopes